-Diah Manning 1750 85 Town St
+Diah Manning House circa 1750

-Diah Manning was born in 1760 and served in the Revolutionary War as a Drum Major.
-He and his brother Roger were the handpicked bodyguards of George Washington at Valley Forge in 1778.
-Roger was in Colonel Israel Putnam’s regiment and Diah was in Colonel Jedediah Huntington’s regiment.
-Reputedly, Diah was said to have brought Major John Andre his last meal on the morning of October 2, 1780, the day he was executed as a spy.
+The home was built c.
+1750 by Samuel Manning.
+After Manning’s death in 1783, the house passed to his widow Anne, daughter Eunice, and his son Diah Manning.
+The shop and garden were left to his other son, Roger Manning.
+The home’s most prominent occupant was Diah Manning who served in the Revolutionary War as a Drum Major.
+Diah Manning and his brother, Roger, were the handpicked bodyguards of George Washington at Valley Forge in 1778.
+Roger Manning served in Colonel Israel Putnam’s regiment and Diah Manning served in Norwich’s Colonel Jedediah Huntington’s regiment.
+Reputedly, Diah Manning was said to have brought Major John Andre his last meal on the morning of October 2, 1780, the day he was executed as a spy.